stickleapp/core/README.md

 This command will does the following:

--   activates cron tasks;
+-   activates cron tasks; `php artisan schedule:work`
 -   activates websockets server (if applicable).

 You can access a test page at the URL specified in the terminal.

 # Advanced Configuration

 Cascade will work out of the box using the configuration options specified during the installation process.
-You can override these (and several other) options in the `\config\cascade.php` file.
+You can override these (and several other) options in the `config\cascade.php` file.

 ## Database Options